Outbreak of COVID-19 at Harborview Medical Center infects 10 staffers and 4 patients; 1 patient has died

 “We are never below our appropriate staffing levels, and our appropriate safe staffing levels,” he said.

-The hospital is doing surveillance testing of patients and staff.
-It is restricting visitors, too, but that has been “a gap for us” so far, Lynch said.
+The hospital is doing surveillance testing of patients and staff, and is restricting visitors, Lynch said.

 Lynch said Harborview has been doing its best to keep patients safe — for instance, everyone wears masks, and any worker with symptoms is told to stay home — but the virus “just preys upon any gap.”